Cheap Things to do in Melbourne, Australia: 25 ideas + tips + tricks

 Klook.com

 If you’re visiting Melbourne for a few days or more, you might be able to save some money by booking a serviced apartment.
-Having a kitchen and laundry – plus some have gyms and swimming pools – can cut down your food bill and reduce the need for incidental costs.
+Having a kitchen and laundry – plus some have gyms and swimming pools – can cut down your food bill and reduce the need for those incidental costs that always add up.

 Look for serviced apartments in Melbourne online.